-- (3) Intercompany loans payable and receivable are unsecured and are either interest free, interest bearing at a fixed rate, interest bearing at the official ISDA fallback rate or interest bearing at other variable based rates (2022: same). - (4) The fair value of short term loans is deemed to be in line with the carrying amount due to their short term nature.
+(3) Intercompany loans payable and receivable are unsecured and are either interest free, interest bearing at a fixed rate or interest bearing at a floating rate (2023: either interest free, interest bearing at a fixed rate, interest bearing at the official ISDA fallback rate or interest bearing at other variable based rates).

+(4) The fair value of short term loans is deemed to be in line with the carrying amount due to their short term nature.
 The fair value of variable long-term loans are deemed to be comparable with carrying value.
 The fair value of long-term fixed rate debt is determined by discounting future flows at the prevailing rate and converting to sterling at the year end rate.